seerbit-developers/SeerBitCheckout/README.md

 seerbitioscheckout
 ```
 - The most straightforward way to add a deeplink is to click on the info tab when you select your project target.
 Click on the URL Types chevron and paste "seerbitioscheckout" on URL Schemes placeholder.
+- This sdk works for iOS 16.0 and above.
+Make sure your project is targeting iOS 16.0 and above.
 - Note that if you already have a url scheme for your project, you still have to create another one with the custom url scheme above.

  ## Usage: These parameters must be supplied to the starting struct, InitSeerbitCheckout();